US Dollar: June USD is Down at 98.950.

 This is not a correlated market.
-The dollar is Up+ and Crude is Down which is normal and the 30 year Bond is trading Higher.
+The dollar is Down- and Crude is Down- which is not normal and the 30 year Bond is trading Lower.
 The Financials should always correlate with the US dollar such that if the dollar is lower then bonds should follow and vice-versa.
-The S&P is Lower and Crude is trading Lower which is not correlated.
-Gold is trading Higher which is not correlated with the US dollar trading Up.
+The S&P is Higher and Crude is trading Lower which is correlated.
+Gold is trading Higher which is correlated with the US dollar trading Down.
 I tend to believe that Gold has an inverse relationship with the US Dollar as when the US Dollar is down, Gold tends to rise in value and vice-versa.
 Think of it as a seesaw, when one is up the other should be down.
 I point this out to you to make you aware that when we don't have a correlated market, it means something is wrong.
 As traders you need to be aware of this and proceed with your eyes wide open.

-CPI is out at 8:30 AM EST. This is major.
+Durable Goods is out at 8:30 AM EST. This is Major.

-Core CPI is out at 8:30 AM EST. This is major.
+Unemployment Claims is out at 8:30 AM EST. This is Major.

-Yesterday the ZB made a major move at around 9:30 AM EST. The ZB hit a Low at around that time and the YM hit a High.
-If you look at the charts below ZB gave a signal at around 9:30 AM EST and the YM was moving Lower at the same time.
+Yesterday the ZB made it's move at around 8 AM EST. The ZB hit a Low at around that time and the S&P moved Lower.
+If you look at the charts below ZB gave a signal at around 8 AM and the S&P moved Lower at around the same time.
 Look at the charts below and you'll see a pattern for both assets.
-ZB hit a Low at around 9:30 AM and the YM was moving Lower at the same time.
+ZB hit a Low at around 8 AM EST and the S&P was moving Lower shortly thereafter.
 These charts represent the newest version of MultiCharts and I've changed the timeframe to a 15 minute chart to display better.
 This represented a Long opportunity on the 30 year bond, as a trader you could have netted about 30 plus ticks per contract on this trade.
 Each tick is worth $31.25.
-Please note: the front month for both the ZB and YM contract is now September, 2019 and I've changed the format to Renko bars such that it may be more apparent and visible.
+Please note: the front month for the ZB is now June '20.
+The S&P contract is now June '20 as well.
+I've changed the format to Renko bars such that it may be more apparent and visible.

 Charts Courtesy of MultiCharts built on an AMP platform.

-Yesterday we gave the markets a Downside bias as the USD, Bonds and Gold were all trading Higher Monday morning and this bodes well for a Downside day.
-The markets didn't disappoint as the Dow dropped 391 points and the other indices lost ground as well.
-Today we aren't dealing with a correlated market and our bias is to the Downside.
+Yesterday we gave the markets a Neutral bias as we didn't see evidence of Market Correlation, hence the Neutral bias.
+The Dow closed Higher by 553 points and the other indices gained ground as well.
+Today we aren't dealing with a correlated market and our bias is to the Upside.

 Could this change?
 Of Course.
 Remember anything can happen in a volatile market.